PaulForgey/dns/README.md

 Zone data may be "keyed" to allow different answers depending on the view of the zone.
 This "key" is usually the interface name of the query.
 External views of this data, such as for zone transfers, can not and therefore do not preserve this multidimentionality and a flat view of the zone from that interface's perpspective is given.
-The main motivation for this feature is to support correct MDNS behavior where records may be unique per network interface.
+The main motivation for this feature is to support correct mDNS behavior where records may be unique per network interface.

 Planned next items
 ------------------

-* Access Control
+* Better access controls
-* MDNS server and API for it
+* High level mDNS resolver interface for general consumption
-* Quit storing extraneous and duplicate header information in the cache
+* Performance work identifying hot spots where we can do better with memory pressure

 Further out
 -----------